Arcturus Therapeutics Holdings Inc. (ARCT) Shares Up Despite Recent Market Volatility

 ARCT’s Market Performance

-ARCT stock saw an increase of 19.47% in the past week, with a monthly gain of 4.61% and a quarterly increase of 38.57%.
-The volatility ratio for the week is 4.78%, and the volatility levels for the last 30 days are 5.05% for Arcturus Therapeutics Holdings Inc. (ARCT).
-The simple moving average for the past 20 days is 7.68% for ARCT’s stock, with a 40.31% simple moving average for the past 200 days.
+ARCT stock saw an increase of 11.89% in the past week, with a monthly gain of 7.82% and a quarterly increase of 7.58%.
+The volatility ratio for the week is 5.96%, and the volatility levels for the last 30 days are 5.41% for Arcturus Therapeutics Holdings Inc. (ARCT).
+The simple moving average for the last 20 days is 8.51% for ARCT stock, with a simple moving average of 41.35% for the last 200 days.

 Analysts’ Opinion of ARCT